FabianBarrett/Lipschitz_VAEs/README.md

-# Code for "Lipschitz VAEs: Certifiably Robust Variational Autoencoders"
+# Code for "Certifiably Robust Variational Autoencoders"

-*Provided in support of Ben Barrett's dissertation, in partial fulfilment of the degree of Master of Science in Statistical Science, University of Oxford, 2020.*

-This repository builds on the [implementation](https://github.com/cemanil/lnets) of Lipschitz-constrained fully-connected neural networks provided by Anil et al., 2019.
-We extend this code base to VAEs, providing code for the architecture, learning objective, and training of VAEs with Lipschitz-constrained encoders and decoders.
+This repository provides code for the architecture, learning objective, and training of VAEs with Lipschitz-constrained encoders and decoders.
 We also provide code to evaluate the tightness of bounds used in the derivation of our main results, along with a number of scripts for experiments involving adversarial attacks on VAEs.

 ## Getting Started
 The following assumes first-time use.